Ford EcoSport review - MPG, CO2 and running costs

-As most EcoSport buyers will drive their cars on urban roads, the 123bhp 1.0-litre EcoBoost petrol engine looks a strong choice.
-Paired with a manual gearbox, it claims up to 47.1mpg fuel economy under WLTP tests and emissions of 136g/km.
-These figures virtually the same for the less powerful 100PS version.
+The EcoSport range no longer includes a diesel-engined version, but as most buyers will drive their cars on urban roads, the 123bhp 1.0-litre EcoBoost petrol engine looks a reasonably strong choice.
+Paired with standard six-speed manual gearbox, it claims up to 47.9mpg fuel economy under WLTP tests, with emissions of 135g/km.

 But in order to get close to the official economy figures, you have to drive the Ford EcoSport incredibly conservatively.
 Press on and you’ll see your fuel returns plummet, with some owners reporting figures as low as 35mpg.

-Ford claims the 138bhp version of this engine also returns 47.1mpg, while the lowest quoted emissions figure is 136g/km.
+Ford claims the 138bhp version of this engine returns 47.1mpg, while the lowest quoted CO2 emissions figure is 136g/km.

-Our experts predict that the Ford EcoSport will retain around 45 per cent of its new value over the course of three years.
+Our experts predict that the Ford EcoSport will retain around 45 per cent of its new value over the course of three years and 36,000 miles of ownership.
 That’s about average for the small crossover class.

 In this review